documentcloud/documentcloud/app/views/help/eng/publishing.markdown

 Download the DocumentCloud plugin at its [WordPress plugin page](https://wordpress.org/plugins/documentcloud/).
 Install and activate it according to the directions.

 Once activated, you can embed resources with a simple shortcode.
 You also can pass additional parameters to control the size and attributes of the embed.
-For example, if you want to embed a document at 800px wide with no sidebar, pre-scrolled to page 3:
+For example, if you want to embed a document at 800px wide, pre-scrolled to page 3:

-    [documentcloud url="https://www.documentcloud.org/documents/282753-lefler-thesis.html" width="800" sidebar="false" default_page="3"]
+    [documentcloud url="https://www.documentcloud.org/documents/282753-lefler-thesis.html" width="800" default_page="3"]

+If you don't indicate a width (or manually disable responsive widths with `responsive="false"`), then the document will automatically narrow and widen to fill available width.

 For a note, use any note-specific URL: